Toluwalemi/hugo-blog-website/content/reading.md

 +++
 title = "My Reading List"
 +++
+# Wish List
+- Let's Talk About Your Money *by Kalu Aja*
+- Fourth Wing *by Rebecca Yarros*

 # Currently Reading
+-

+# 2024
-- The Jungle: A Personal Journey with the Enfant Terrible of Nigerian Journalism *by David Hundeyin*
+- **January** - The Jungle: A Personal Journey with the Enfant Terrible of Nigerian Journalism *by David Hundeyin*

 # 2023
 - **November** - SOLDIERS OF FORTUNE: A HISTORY OF NIGERIA (1983-1993) *by Max Siollun*
 - **November** - NIGERIA'S SOLDIERS OF FORTUNE: THE ABACHA AND OBASANJO YEARS *by Max Siollun*